jorgebucaran/hyperapp/docs/events.md

 # Events

 Events are functions called at various points in the life of your application.
-Use them to intercept [actions](/docs/actions.md), cancel [state](/docs/state.md) updates, etc.
+Use them to inspect and intercept [actions](/docs/actions.md), cancel [state](/docs/state.md) updates, overwrite the [view](/docs/view.md) function, etc.

 ## Default Events